Turnout

 What medical conditions might be considered disabling?

-Each condition must significantly limit an individual's ability to perform essential activities for at least 12 continuous months or lead to death. serves as a helpful guide, detailing these conditions and the specific criteria for evaluation.
+Each condition must significantly limit an individual's ability to perform essential activities for at least 12 continuous months or lead to death.
+The SSA serves as a helpful guide, detailing these conditions and the specific criteria for evaluation.

 Each slice of the pie shows the percentage of disability claims for that condition.
 The larger the slice, the more common that condition is among claims.